 What it is

-An Evidence Pack is the output Hoist returns after running one or more Australian source checks on your behalf.
-It is a structured, agent-readable bundle that contains everything needed to cite the result, explain the risk, and decide on a next action.
+An Evidence Pack is the output Hoist returns after running one or more Australian data checks on your behalf.
+It is a structured, agent-readable bundle that contains the source result, timestamps, review flags, and the next action a human may need to review.

 Your AI agent asks a question.
 Hoist checks the sources.
 Hoist returns an Evidence Pack.
 That is the full loop.